Twistiee/findroid/README.md

 # Findroid (bleeding)

 ## Difference from upstream
 Findroid has quite a few open pull requests which add great new features, which have not yet been merged due to a lack of time from the upstream maintainer.
 Because I'd still like to use all these new features together, I've decided to make a soft fork which carelessly merges (some of) these open pull requests.
 I don't extensively test or review these, so bugs are very much to be expected.
 Use this if you like to be on the bleeding edge of findroid's new features.
+Findroid bleeding is not maintained until the compose rewrite of upstream is complete.

 ## Installing
 You can install this app alongside the official release of findroid.
 You can download the apk's from [here](https://nightly.link/Jcuhfehl/findroid/workflows/build.yaml/bleeding), you probably need phone-libre-arm64-v8a-debug.apk.